-To put the system into heating mode, press the \bigcirc button until the \Rightarrow symbol appears on the remote's display.
+To put the system into heating mode, press the button until the symbol appears on the remote's display.

-The \land and \checkmark buttons can then be used to set a temperature higher than that of the room.
+The \wedge and \vee buttons can then be used to set a temperature higher than that of the room.

 Note that the system may take up to 10 minutes before it begins delivering heat in order to allow for the coil to warm up and prevent cold airflow.